916 Area Code Insights: Key Facts About This Number

 916 serves various Northern California cities, including Sacramento, West Sacramento, Rancho Cordova, Elk Grove, Citrus Heights, Rocklin, Roseville, Fair Oaks, Folsom, and El Dorado Hills.

-This bolded black border on this map shows the numbering plan area (NPA) boundary for 916.
+This bolded black border on this map shows the numbering plan area (NPA) coverage boundary for 916.

 916 Area Code Boundary